The Difference Between M And Μ Is Due To The

 • Microgram (μg): One-millionth of a gram, commonly used in pharmacology for precise medication dosages.

 The choice of mu over the Roman letter m avoids ambiguity.
-Now, for instance, μg clearly denotes a microgram, whereas mg would mean milligram (1,000 times larger).
-This distinction is vital in scientific and medical contexts where precision is non-negotiable Not complicated — just consistent..
+Still, for instance, μg clearly denotes a microgram, whereas mg would mean milligram (1,000 times larger).
+This distinction is vital in scientific and medical contexts where precision is non-negotiable That's the whole idea..

 Key Differences Between m and μ